 The Manville is one heck of an angry looking gun.
 If you've seen the Christopher Walken classic, Dogs of War, you've seen this gun's cousin.
 But in the 1930s a machinist had an idea for a large capacity gas gun for use by police during riots.

-The Manville essentially is a large revolver, that…Continue
+The Manville essentially is a large revolver, that was…Continue

 When a Czech immigrant arrived in Great Britain his claim to fame would not be a successful entry to the firearms canon, but rather an intriguing footnote that showed ingenuity could be matched with reliability.

-The never ending search for larger capacity firearms, whether they were pistols or rifles,…Continue
+The never ending search for larger capacity firearms, whether they were pistols or rifles, drove…Continue

 Allied airmen had to face every manner of threat when penetrating the skies over the Reich.
 From Focke Wulf fighters to deadly German "88s" the air over Europe was filled with threats a plenty.
 But as the Reich crumbled and the Allied moved deeper in the lands of Germany, a series of last ditch weapons were…Continue